 It is very rare for people to buy beta-alanine by itself since it is included in a lot of pre-workouts.
 With this being said, just because its included it doesn’t mean that it has the optimal dose of beta-alanine, or any other ingredient.
 So take a look at your pre-workout.

 My recommended beta alanine: HERE I recommend only CarnoSyn® beta alanine which is a patented form and has exceptional quality.

-If you do not have your training program, nutrition and sleep in check i wouldn’t suggest to supplement until you have these 3 things.
+If you do not have your training program, nutrition and sleep in check i wouldn’t suggest to supplement until you have these 3 things in order.
 With that being said, if you want a boost in performance, recovery and training volume then beta alanine supplementation is for you.
 Do not search for magic results from supplements.
 Not even steroids can do that, you still have to workout and live the lifestyle!
 Beta-alanine can also be beneficial for people that is involved in sports like soccer or cycling, but i really doubt that people will take beta alanine for the soccer Sunday League.